matan335/weather-app/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-to Change the API KEY simply change it from ./src/utiles/APIS.json inside the file change the "WEATHER_KEY" to contain the new KEY
+to Change the API KEY simply change it from/n ./src/utiles/APIS.json inside the file change the "WEATHER_KEY" to contain the new KEY